sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-25-cloudformation-dsl-cfndsl.md

 ---

 Templates can be generated using a range of different languages.
-One such open source project is cfndsl (ruby)

-In the below example.
-These are the areas that make up a solution
+One such open source project is cfndsl (ruby) These are the areas that make up a solution

 1. [Template](#template)
 2. [Config](#config)